emon5369/Plant_Disease_Classifier/README.md

 ---

-## 🔮 Future Work

-* Extend to multi-class classification
-* Deploy the model using FastAPI
-* Use transfer learning with pre-trained CNNs

----

 ## 🤝 Contributing

 Contributions are welcome!
 Open issues or pull requests to improve the model or add new features.